-- Manufacturer: Viking. - 2.
-Sprinkler heads shall be VK 300 (Upright) and VK 302 (Pendant) rated at 155° F, quick response, UL listed, and FM listed; with factory brass finish.
+- 1. Manufacturer: Viking. - Sprinkler heads shall be VK 300 (Upright) and VK 302 (Pendant) rated at 155° F, quick response, UL listed, and FM listed; with factory brass finish. - For hard ceiling installations where concealed heads are specified, sprinkler heads shall be VK 462 155°F 1⁄2 inch Quick Response FM Approved with factory painted white cover rated at 139°F.

-- 3. For hard ceiling installations where concealed heads are specified, sprinkler heads shall be VK 462 155°F 1⁄2 inch Quick Response FM Approved with factory painted white cover rated at 139°F. - 4.
-Newly installed and relocated sprinkler heads are to be placed in center of ceiling tile. - 5.
-Provide and install UL Listed, factory painted red enamel, sprinkler head guards in the following areas: - Electrical rooms and closets. - b.
+- 4. Newly installed and relocated sprinkler heads are to be placed in center of ceiling tile. - 5.
+Provide and install UL Listed, factory painted red enamel, sprinkler head guards in the following areas: - a.
+Electrical rooms and closets. - b.
 Mechanical Rooms - c.
 Any sprinkler lower than 7' 0" above finished floor. - D. Pre-action System: Pre-action system shall be UL listed and FM approved with battery backup. - 1.
 Provide required test connection and drain.
 Test drain shall be connected to main sprinkler drain. - 2.
-All pre-action systems shall be monitored by the Base Building fire life safety system. - E. Fire Suppression System: Gaseous Fire Extinguishing System. - 1.
+All pre-action systems shall be monitored by the Base Building fire life safety system. - 3.
+System instructions and sequences of operation shall be posted at the Pre-Action system panel. - Instructions & Sequences of Operation shall be type written and posted in frames. - E. Fire Suppression System: Gaseous Fire Extinguishing System. - 1.
 Gaseous Fire Extinguishing system shall be reviewed by Landlord prior to installation. - 2.
-All suppression systems shall be monitored by the Base Building fire life safety system. - F. Valve Identification Signs. - 1.
-Signs shall be made of minimum 18 gauge baked enamel aluminum to meet NFPA 13 criteria. - 2.
+All suppression systems shall be monitored by the Base Building fire life safety system. - F. Valve Identification Signs. - Signs shall be made of minimum 18-gauge baked enamel aluminum to meet NFPA 13 criteria. - 2.
 Signs shall be secured with brass chain and "S" hooks. - 3.
-Signs shall identify the service of the valve and if normally open or normally closed. - 4.
+Signs shall identify the service of the valve and if normally open or normally closed. - a.
+"Normally OPEN" & "Normally CLOSED" shall be spelled out. - 4.
 Do not attach signs to valve handles.